S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Bash_Logics.md

  `var=${PIPESTATUS[@]}`  | to capture exit statuses of multi piped or redirected commands `$!`                    | Saves PID of last command to a variable for use with `unset` command when backgrounding processes or script.

-## Bash function assignment and calling syntax:
+## Bash function assignment and calling syntax

 ### assign a function named `func`